Albanians in North Macedonia: Current issues

 Amongst the unemployed, Albanians are highly overrepresented.
 In public institutions as well as many private sectors they are underrepresented.
 They also face discrimination by public officials and employers.
 According to the United States' Country Report on Human Rights 2012 for Macedonia, "certain ministries declined to share information about ethnic makeup of employees".
 The same report also added:

 As of 2019, the Albanian language is a co-official language in the country.

 Religion

 The main religion among Albanians in North Macedonia is Islam, though there are some who are Roman Catholic, with the most prominent member Agnes (Anjeza) Bojaxhiu, also known as Mother Teresa.
+Another prominent figure is the composer Lorenc Antoni.

+Eastern Orthodox

-There are also Orthodox Christian Albanian villages located in Upper Reka, as well as historic communities in Ohrid, Malesia, Resen, Kruševo, Kumanovo (in particular the nearby abandoned village of Dumanovce) as well as Bitola city and certain surrounding villages (Trnovo, Nižepole and Magarevo).
+Orthodox Christian Albanian villages located in Upper Reka, as well as historic communities in Ohrid, Malesia, Resen, Kumanovo (in particular the nearby abandoned village of Dumanovce) as well as Bitola city and certain surrounding villages (Trnovo, Nižepole and Magarevo).
 These communities largely assimilated into the Slavic corpus.

+Presence of Eastern Orthodoxy in the Albanians of North Macedonia has been recorded since the Middle Ages.
+In 1426, Albanian nobleman Gjon Kastrioti had donated the right to the proceeds from taxes collected from the villages Rostuše and Trebište and from the church of Saint Mary, which was in one of them, to the Serbian monastery Hilandar.
+Another Albanian noble, Andrea Gropa, became a ktitor for a church in Ohrid dedicated to St. Clement.
+Gropa also was the last Christian ruler of Ohrid before the Ottoman conquest.
+His signature is found in the scriptorium of the Church of St. Sofia in Ohrid.